 NES (NIGHT EATING SYNDROME)

 NES or Night Eating Syndrome is a condition wherein an individual combines sleep disorders with eating disorders.
-Acc. to a 2011 study in the journal Psychiatric Clinics of North America, by US researcher Kelly Allison & Ellen Tarves, the night eating syndrome (NES) was first described in 1955 as a disorder defined by morning anorexia, evening hyperphagia (consuming 25% of the daily food intake after the evening meal), and insomnia.
+Night eating syndrome (NES) was first described in 1955 as a disorder defined by morning anorexia, evening hyperphagia (consuming 25% of the daily food intake after the evening meal), and insomnia.
 NES has been attributed to a delay in the circadian rhythm of eating, characterized by appetite suppression during morning hours and appetite increase during evening hours.

 The causes of NES are not very clear, and can be due to certain hormones.
 People who are obese, suffering from an eating disorder, or have had issues of depression, anxiety and substance abuse, are more likely to have NES.
 But for that, you need to see a good clinical psychiatrist, to ascertain the problem.

-A 2012 study in the journal Obesity Reviews, by a Canadian research team, led by A.R.
-Gallant, characterizes night-eating syndrome (NES) by increased late-night eating, insomnia, a depressed mood and distress.
+A 2012 study, characterizes night-eating syndrome (NES) by increased late-night eating, insomnia, a depressed mood and distress.
 It is evident that prevalence is higher among weight-related populations than the general community.
 However, NES does not always lead to weight gain in thus certain individuals may be susceptible to night-eating-related weight gain.

-In a 2014 study in the journal Eating Behaviours, researcher A. Meule & team, found that, NES also occurs among non-obese individuals, who appear to be younger than obese individuals with NES.
+A 2014 study, found that, NES also occurs among non-obese individuals, who appear to be younger than obese individuals with NES.
 In the study, researchers investigated the relationships between age, body mass index (BMI), and night eating severity in over twenty-three hundred German adults.

 It was found that age moderated the relationship between night eating severity and BMI.
 Specifically, night eating was positively associated with BMI in participants who were between 31 and 60 years old, but not in younger (<31 years) or older (>60 years) participants.
 Results indicate that age may indeed play an important role when examining the relationship between night eating and obesity.
 That is, weight gain may only occur after longer periods of engaging in night eating and, thus, no or only small relationships can be found in younger samples such as students.